-I have said a lot about beliefs and suggested that conflicting beliefs are the cause of most conflicts.
+I have said a lot about beliefs, and suggested that different beliefs are often the cause of many conflicts.
 Our beliefs are based on how we interpret the reality around us but who is to say which interpretation is correct?
 Are your beliefs about a religion any truer than someone else's beliefs?
 I believe that we all interpret reality in our own ways based on instinct and our experiences in our lives.
-Ultimately if we interpret reality inaccurately we do not survive.
-If I for example believe that when stepping off a ledge that I will fly the reality of matter and energy will ultimately predominate and I will fall.
-What we believe does not always correspond with the physical reality around us and we pay the price for being inaccurate.
-We then can make the choice to change our beliefs just as in the example where they once believed the Earth was the center of the universe.
+Ultimately, if we interpret reality inaccurately, we do not survive.
+If I, for example, believe that when stepping off a ledge that I will fly, the reality of matter and energy will ultimately predominate, and I will fall.
+What we believe does not always correspond with the physical reality around us, and we pay the price for being inaccurate.
+We then can make the choice to change our beliefs, just as in the example where they once believed the Earth was the centre of the universe.

-One of the great questions that humanity has often pondered is what is reality?
+One of the great questions that humanity has often pondered is: What is reality?
 Are all the things of matter and energy real around us - the sun, a book you are reading, or the chair that you are sitting on?
 If they are real, what does it mean when we say they are real?
-These are all perplexing questions and probably things most animals do not ponder much, other than man.
+These are all perplexing questions and probably things most animals do not ponder much, other than humans.
 I guess we all have our own way of interpreting reality.
 In the following I will give you one possible interpretation.

 "Common examples of elements are iron, copper, silver, gold, hydrogen, carbon, nitrogen, and oxygen.
 In total, 117 elements have been observed as of 2008, of which 92 occur naturally on Earth.
 All chemical matter consists of these elements."